NobleMode/Frontal-Game/README.md

 This project will most likely be non completed and this github purpose is to track progress, it will be open source and free until I finish the game *(or not)*

-Upon the game release, this github may or may not be archived and project would or would be free to play (depending on my financial situation)
+Upon the game release, this github may or may not be archived and project would or would not be free to play (depending on my financial situation)

 # Program Used